 Services Offered by Wells Fargo

 Wells Fargo provides investment advisory services through both Wells Fargo Advisors and Wells Fargo Advisors Financial Network, which provides services through a network of independent contractor representatives.
 Prospective clients can get a free initial consultation.
 The firm offers the following products and services:

 - Portfolio analysis and monitoring

 Wells Fargo also offers comprehensive financial planning as one of its investment advisory services, though this service is not integrated with existing accounts and only includes the creation of a plan.

 Wells Fargo Investment Planning Process

-First, clients will work with their advisor to define their major life goals and figure out what their ideal goals would be, as well as their acceptable goals.
-From there, the advisor will help the client to prioritize their goals, which are then stress tested through statistical modeling.
+First, clients will work with their advisors to define their major life goals and figure out what their ideal goals would be, as well as their acceptable goals.
+From there, the advisor will help the client prioritize their goals, which are then stress-tested through statistical modeling.
 After these steps are complete, the advisor presents a recommendation for the client and the proposed asset allocation is then implemented.
 Once everything is in place, the advisor continues to monitor progress and work with the client to revise the plan as new goals and priorities arise.

 Fees Under Wells Fargo

 Typically, Wells Fargo Advisors charges clients a percentage of assets held in an account.
 This fee covers investment advice and trading costs.
 However, for certain investment advisory programs, clients are charged an asset-based fee as well as commissions on each trade that's made.
 In this arrangement, a client usually pays the asset-based fee to a third-party manager who has been selected to oversee their account.
 The commissions are paid to Wells Fargo for any services it provides.